DEADLINE EXTENDED TO WEDNESDAY, SEPTEMBER 15 at MIDNIGHT

 National Association of the Remodeling Industry (NARI) Minnesota

-Review the MN rules below then the National rules at http://www.nari.org/industry/recognition/coty/
+Review the MN rules below (also on the NARI MN website), then the National rules at https://www.nari.org/Recognition-Center/CotY/How-to-Apply

 Whether you are a seasoned participant or a first-time entrant, thoroughly read these easy steps for submitting an entry to the NARI MN Contractor of the Year Awards competition.

-Ø Only NARI contractor members in good standing are eligible to enter.
-Entries must be submitted on or before September 29, 2017.
+⮚ Only NARI contractor members in good standing are eligible to enter.
+Entries must be submitted on or before September 10, 2021.
 All entrants’ membership records will be checked to verify their classification as a contractor member.
+Projects not meeting this requirement may be brought to the CotY Committee for submission approval.
 Projects can only be from Minnesota or a border state.
 Therefore, only projects from MN, WI, IA, ND, and SD will be accepted.
-The fee for the first entry purchased is $150.
-The fee for additional entries is discounted to $125 per entry.
+The fee for the first entry purchased is $175.
+The fee for additional entries is discounted to $150 per entry.
 Fees are non-refundable, non-transferable, and cannot be carried over to subsequent years.

-Ø If you have a large, multi-area project, and would like to enter just a portion of it, you may break it out and/or enter the entire project.
-For example, if your project included the remodel of a kitchen, family room, and two baths, you can enter a kitchen category, an interior category, two bathroom categories, and/or a whole house category.
-For a national entry you will need to choose to enter an entire house or a portion of the house in the kitchen or bathroom category as two examples.
-You cannot enter whole house and then enter portions of the house in other categories nationally, however it is allowed locally.
+⮚ If you have a large, multi-area project, and would like to enter just a portion of it, you may break it out and/or enter the entire project.
+For example, if your project included the remodel of a kitchen, family room, and two baths, you could enter a kitchen category, an interior category, two bathroom categories, and/or a whole house category.
+This is true for National submissions as well.

 This year, local categories will be different from national categories, in that some local categories will now be combined.
 You will see the combined categories only on this rules page and the NARI MN website.
 See below for the Minnesota Categories.